alihaider8480/Java_Interview_Questions/README.md

 * Can we declare an interface as final in java?
 A : No
 * Can we declare a constructor as private in Java?
 A : yes
 * Can we override a private or static method in Java A : no
+* what is thread safe ?
+Threads are parts of a process, so they are dependent on each other but each thread executes independently.
+There is a need for synchronization in threads to avoid unexpected scenarios or problems.

 ![image](https://github.com/alihaider8480/Java_Interview_Questions/assets/40827670/f2dab11f-e566-4d91-9349-992e5758d70d)